rmderfler/binary/README.md

-Converts binary numbers to decimal
+Converts binary, trinary, and hexadecimal numbers to decimal.